MocioF/campi-moduli-italiani/readme.txt

 5. Image of the admin screen, from which it is possible to update the data

 == Changelog ==
+= 2.0.2 =
+* Use the remote update date of comuni_attuali to set the remote update date of codici_catastali

 = 2.0.1 =
 * Minor bug fixes